sophieyeh256/sophieyeh256.github.io/README.md

 * Currently taking NLP with Deep Learning (W266) and Machine Learning at Scale (W261).
 * B.S. in Chemical Engineering and minor in Operations and Supply Chain Management from Carnegie Mellon Unviersity, Class of 2021.

+<\span style="color:grey">
+## **Predicting Flight Delays** (Upcoming)
+In order for airlines to provide positive customer experience and respond quickly to flight delays, it is important to that coordinators are notified as soon as possible.
+This project uses flights data from the US Department of Transportation and weather data from the National Oceanic and Atmospheric repository to build a machine learning model predicting flight delays two hours ahead of departure.
+The large datasets will be stored in Databricks.
+The processing pipeline and machine learning model will be built using Spark and Python.
+<\span>

 ## [**Metagenome Environment Classification**](https://github.com/sophieyeh256/W207_Final_Project)
 ### _Decision Tree, XGB, Neural Net, SHAP, Biotech_